-From the paper, the authors the survey result on the new product development projects at 10 automobile companies in Japan and the US.
-It shows that the authors have the idea to do the research the same with the idea of Cordero, the author of 6, which mention that "A great deal of interest has centered around comparison of Japanese, US, and European firms", and "The development of a product like the automobile is a complex set of activities involving many people over long periods of time" [4].
-Moreover, in the paper also states that Nobeoka and Cusumano emphasize on the transfer of the project from the base project only in the company because it is easy to access the information for developing the new project.
+From [10], it shows the survey result on the new product development projects at 10 automobile companies in Japan and the US.
+It has the idea to do the research the same with the idea of Cordero which mention that "A great deal of interest has centered around comparison of Japanese, US, and European firms", and "The development of a product like the automobile is a complex set of activities involving many people over long periods of time" [4].
+Moreover, from [10], it also states that Nobeoka and Cusumano emphasize on the transfer of the project from the base project only in the company because it is easy to access the information for developing the new project.
 This idea is supported by the idea of Ettlie et al. which stated that "Concentrating at the level of the product family, and more specifically on the development and sharing of key components and assets within a product family, is the vital issue"[7].

-Gupta and Wilmon, the authors of [1], state and categorize the essential reasons for accelerating the development of new product in the following table
+Gupta and Wilmon state and categorize the essential reasons for accelerating the development of new product in the following table.